turbot/flowpipe/README.md

             aws_iam_access_key;
     EOQ

-    # Only run the pipeline when keys are discovered to be expired
+    # Only run the pipeline when new rows are discovered
     events = [ "insert" ]

     # Not needed, would be unique for each row anyway